Toward Universal Testing of Dynamic Network Models: Introduction

 \section{Introduction}

 Time-varying networks abound in various domains.
-To explain their macroscopic properties (e.g., subgraph frequencies, diameter, degree distribution, etc.) and to make predictions and other inferences (such as link prediction, community detection, etc.), a plethora of generative models have been proposed \cite{Newman}, and for scientific reasons it is of interest to be able to judge how well the models (which postulate particular mechanisms of growth) reflect reality.
+To explain their macroscopic properties (e.g., subgraph frequencies, diameter, degree distribution, etc.) and to make predictions and other inferences (such as link prediction, community detection, etc.), a plethora of generative models have been proposed (see \cite{Newman,hofstad-book} for broad overviews of classical random graph models; for a mathematical approach via exchangeable random structures, see, for example, \cite{Veitch2016SamplingAE,orbanzbayesianmodels}).
+For scientific reasons it is of interest to be able to judge how well the models (which postulate particular mechanisms of growth) reflect reality.
 This leads naturally to the problem of \emph{goodness of fit testing} for dynamic network mechanisms.
-At a high level, this entails determining, in some formal way, whether or not a given observed sequence of graph snapshots is more likely to have originated from some candidate growth mechanism or, alternatively from some sufficiently different one.
+At a high level, this entails determining, in some formal way, whether or not a given observed sequence of graph snapshots is more likely to have originated from some candidate growth mechanism or, alternatively from a sufficiently different one.

 \paragraph{Related work} Regarding related work, goodness of fit testing is a classical topic in statistics, but the focus is typically on real-valued and categorical data over small alphabets \cite{Diakonikolas,wasserman-statistics}, where the input to the problem is a sequence of independent, identically distributed (iid) random variables from an unknown probability distribution.
 This is in contrast with the setting of dynamic graph models, where what is given is a trajectory (extremely non-iid) from an unknown model, and each element of the trajectory is a graph, which potentially shares a large amount of structure with its temporal neighbors.